South Africa profile

 At a glance

-- Politics: The ANC scored its fourth election victory in April 2009
+- Politics: The ANC scored its fifth election victory in April 2014

 - Economy: One of continent's biggest economies.
 Poverty widespread, high crime rate associated with high unemployment.
 Economy moved into recession in May 2009

 - International: Plays a leading role in diplomatic and anti-poverty initiatives in Africa.
 Emerged from international isolation in 1994 at the end of the apartheid era